-Activity was relatively low over the quarter.
-Given our view that rates were going to roll over slightly, we did start adding further to longer-dated CDs later in the period to lock in attractive rates ahead of the BoE decision to hold, examples including one-year CDs from Rabobank and NatWest.
+Given our view that rates were going to roll over slightly, we did start adding further to longerdated CDs later in the period to lock in attractive rates ahead of the BoE decision to hold, examples including one-year CDs from Rabobank and NatWest.
 We also added a new issue three-year covered bond from Canadian bank Federation des Caisses Desjardins du Quebec.
-This was a relatively new issuer in this area, meaning pricing was attractive, also adding a new issue three-year covered bond from Deutsche Pfandbriefbank at an attractive premium to SONIA.
+This was a relatively new issuer in this area, meaning pricing was attractive.
+We also added a short-dated senior new issue floating rate note from Royal Bank of Canada at an attractive premium to SONIA.